Skip to main content

 Step 1: Determine reasonable compensation based on market data.
 Start with what the IRS expects: a salary that reflects the market value of your services.
 Use BLS data.
 Match your actual duties to comparable occupations.
 Factor in your experience, your geography, and your hours.
 This produces a defensible range.
 See The Nine IRS Factors for what the IRS evaluates.

 Step 2: Model the tax impact with your CPA.
 Once you have a defensible range (say, $85,000 to $115,000), run the QBI numbers with your CPA for different salary levels within that range.
-Look at the total tax picture: FICA, income tax, QBI deduction, and any state-level implications.
+Look at the total tax picture: FICA, income tax, QBI deduction, and any state-level rules.

 The critical point is the sequence.
 Market data first.
 Tax optimization second.
 If you reverse the order, you're doing exactly what the IRS Fact Sheet warns against in factor #9: using a formula (or in this case, a tax optimization model) to determine compensation instead of market analysis.